 For probate matters, we conduct asset searches that cover an extensive range of financial accounts and tangible assets.
 The general areas of our investigations include:

-- Financial Accounts (Bank, Brokerage and Investment Accounts)
+Financial Accounts (Bank, Brokerage, Mutual Fund and Retirement Accounts)

-- Tangible Assets (Real Property, Motor Vehicles, Aircraft, Boats)
+Real Property and Tangible Assets (Motor Vehicles, Aircraft, Boats)